What is Windows Safe Mode with Networking?

 Start Windows 10 in Safe Mode with Networking

 The following article helps you to know that how to start your PC in advanced diagnostic mode.
 There are two ways to start Windows 10 in advanced boot menu:

 - From PC Settings

 - From the Windows Sign-in Screen

 Step 1.
-Click on Notification Area in the right bottom corner of your computer screen and select “All Settings” Another way to open Windows 10 settings is to use hotkeys “Win + I“.
+Navigate and click on Notification Area in the right bottom corner of your computer screen and select “All Settings” or another option to open Windows 10 settings is to use hotkeys “Win + I“.

 Step 2.
 Select Update & security.

 Step 3.
 Click on Recovery in the left pane of the window and hit on “Restart now” under Advanced startup.

 Step 4.
 By doing above action, as a result, your PC will reboot and ask you to select an option.
 Then, choose “Troubleshoot”.